Certain Unitary Langlands-Vogan Parameters for Special Orthogonal Groups I: Introduction

 \section{Introduction}

 Let $G$ be a semisimple Lie group.
 Let $\Pi_u(G)$ be the unitary dual of $G$.
 Let $\Pi(G)$ be the admissible dual of $G$.
 Fix a minimal parabolic subgroup $P_m$.
 Let $P$ be a parabolic subgroup containing $P_m$.
 Let $MAN$ be the Langlands decomposition of $P$.
 Langlands showed that $\Pi(G)$ is in one-to-one correspondence with a triple $(P, \sigma, v)$, where $\sigma$ is the (infinitesimal) equivalence class of an irreducible tempered representation of $M$ and $v$ is a complex-valued linear functional on $\f a$ such that its real part $\Re(v)$ is in the open positive Weyl chamber of $\f a^*$.
 The representation corresponding to $(P, \sigma, v)$ is $J(P, \sigma, v)$, the Langlands quotient.
 By a theorem of Harish-Chandra, $\Pi_u(G)$ can be regarded as a subset of $\Pi(G)$.
 We shall say that a Langlands parameter $(P, \sigma, v)$ is unitary or unitarizable if $J(P, \sigma, v)$ is unitarizable. \\ \\ Irreducible tempered representations are all unitarizable.
 Therefore their equivalence classes, the tempered dual, can be regarded as a subset of $\Pi_u(G)$.
 The classification of the tempered dual is completed by Knapp and Zuckerman (\cite{kz}).
 Fix a tempered parameter $\sigma$, the problem of determining the unitary dual $\Pi_u(G)$ can be approached by determining those $v$ such that $J(P, \sigma, v)$ is unitarizable.
 This set of $v$ is necessarily bounded.
-Arthur conjectured that if $v$ corresponds to a certain type of weighted Dynkin diagrams, $J(P, \sigma, v)$ will be unitary.
-In this paper, we shall treat one basic case in Arthur's conjecture for special orthogonal groups.
-We shall also give some indication how other cases can be studied. \\ \\ Before we state our main results.
+In \cite{ar}, Arthur conjectured that if $v$ corresponds to certain weighted Dynkin diagram, $J(P, \sigma, v)$ will be unitary.
+In this paper, we shall treat one basic case in Arthur's conjecture for special orthogonal groups. \\ \\ Before we state our main results.
 Let me introduce some notations.
 Let $G=SO(p,q)$.
 Suppose that $0 < p \leq q$.
 Fix a maximal compact subgroup $K$.
 Then $K \cong S(O(p) O(q))$. $K$ is disconnected.
+We parametrize the unitary dual of $SO$ by dominant weights.
 Let $(\xi) \in \Pi_u(SO(p))$ and $(\eta) \in \Pi_u(SO(q))$ as in \ref{compactrepn}.
 If $(\xi) \otimes (\eta)$ extends to a representation of $K$, then we obtain two such extensions $(\xi, \eta, \pm) \in \Pi_u(K)$.
 We use the convention set in \cite{kv} to mark these two different extensions.
-If $(\xi) \otimes (\eta)$ does not extend to a representation of $K$, then there is a representation $(|\xi|, |\eta|, +) \in \Pi_u(K)$ such that $(|\xi|, |\eta|, +)|_{SO(p)SO(q)}$ contains a copy of $(\xi) \otimes (\eta)$.
-The unitary dual of $S(O(p) O(q))$ can be parametrized by $(\xi, \eta, \pm)$ and $(|\xi|, |\eta|, +)$.
+If $(\xi) \otimes (\eta)$ does not extend to a representation of $K$, then there is a unique representation $(|\xi|, |\eta| ) \in \Pi_u(K)$ such that $(|\xi|, |\eta|)|_{SO(p)SO(q)}$ contains a copy of $(\xi) \otimes (\eta)$.
+In order to make our result easier to state, we denote the representation $(|\xi|, |\eta|)$ by $(|\xi|, |\eta|, +)$.
+The unitary dual of $S(O(p) O(q))$ can be parametrized by certain $(\xi, \eta, \pm)$ and $(|\xi|, |\eta|, +)$.
 If $p=0$, we will write $(\eta)$ as $(0, \eta, +)$.
-See \ref{compactrepn} for details. \\ \\ Given a {\bf real} vector $\mu=(\mu_1, \mu_2, \ldots, \mu_n)$, let $\overline{\mu}$ be the rearrangment of $\mu$ in descending order
+See \ref{compactrepn} for details. \\ \\ Given a {\bf real} vector $\mu=(\mu_1, \mu_2, \ldots, \mu_n)$, let $\overline{\mu}$ be the rearrangement of $\mu$ in descending order